The chilling ‘souvenirs’ of baby deaths killer nurse Letby kept under her bed

 Jurors heard some of the sheets were found in a bin bag in the garage at her home in Westbourne Road, Chester.

-It was found inside a keepsafe box with roses on it, the court heard.
+It was found inside a keepsake box with roses on it, the court heard.

 Letby denied getting a “thrill” out of photographing a sympathy card she sent to the parents of a baby girl ahead of the youngster’s funeral.